Most people haven’t even heard of a lay bet, so in this post, I explain what lay betting is and how you can use to make money from bookmakers offers.

-Lay betting is the key to understanding Matched Betting and once you understand how lay bets work you will be able to make your own profits.
+Lay betting is the key to understanding Matched Betting and once you understand how lay bets work you will be able to make your own profits from exploiting offers without gambling.

 First Let Me Explain a Back Bet